jun-e/jun-etan.com/src/index.md

 ---
 This is the personal website of **Jun-E Tan**.

 I'm an independent researcher who has many interests on the side.
 This is where I document my explorations both professional and incidental.
+[More about me here](/pages/about).

-This will always be a work in progress, but at the moment, even more so.
-Please bear with me as I set up the pages.
-(September 2019)
+The website is perpetually in the making, so do check back for updates.